cameron-simpson/css/lib/python/cs/README-id3.rst

 Support for ID3 tags.
 =====================

 This module is mostly a convenience wrapper for Doug Zongker's pyid3lib.
+Note that pyid3lib is not on PyPI and must be fetched independently.

 I'm utilising it via cs.id3 in my id3ise script (https://bitbucket.org/cameron_simpson/css/src/tip/bin-cs/id3ise), yet another MP3 tagger/cleaner script.
 See that script for how to use the ID3 class.

 The ID3 class has a much wider suite of convenience attribute names and several convenience facilities.